chrisenitan/autochris/README.md

 # AutoChris
-General scripts I use in managing everythiing around; web scraping, browser controls, peripherals
+General scripts I use in managing everything around; web scraping, browser controls, peripherals

 ## Some of what it does
 1. Delete all chat messages on Slack